Efficient Construction of the BWT for Repetitive Text Using String Compression: Introduction

 \section{Introduction}

-The Burrows--Wheeler transform (BWT)~\cite{bw94} is a reversible string transformation that reorders the symbols of a text $T$ according the lexicographical ranks of its suffixes.
-The features of this transform have turned it into a key component for text compression and indexing \cite{Ohl13,makinen2015genome}.
-In addition to being reversible, the reordering produced by the BWT reduces the number of equal-symbol runs in $T$, thus improving the compresibility.
-On the other hand, its combinatorial properties~\cite{ga17wh} enable the creation of self-indexes~\cite{fe00op,n2007com} that support pattern matching in time proportional to the pattern length.
-Popular bionformatic tools~\cite{la09ul,li2010fast} rely on the BWT to process data, as collections in this discipline are typically massive and repetitive, and the patterns to search for are short.
+The Burrows--Wheeler transform (BWT)~\cite{bw94} is a reversible string transformation that reorders the symbols of a text $T$ according to the lexicographical ranks of its suffixes.
+The features of this transform have turned it into a critical component for text compression and indexing \cite{Ohl13,makinen2015genome}.
+In addition to being reversible, the reordering reduces the number of equal-symbol runs in $T$, thus improving the compressibility.
+The BWT is also the main component of the so-called FM-index~\cite{fe00op,g2018op}, a self-index that supports pattern matching in time proportional to the pattern length.
+Briefly, the FM-index encodes $T$ as its BWT and then uses its combinatorial properties~\cite{ga17wh} to look for patterns in the text efficiently.
+Popular bioinformatic tools~\cite{la09ul,li2010fast} rely on the FM-index to process data, as collections in this area are typically massive and repetitive, and the patterns to search for are short.

-There are several algorithms in literature that produce the BWT in linear time~\cite{ok2009li,bauer13lw,lou20gsuf,egidi19ext,bon20com}.
-Nevertheless, the computational resources their implementations require when the input is large are still too high for practical purposes.
-This problem is particularly evident in Genomics applications, where the amount of data is growing at an astronomical rate~\cite{st15big}.
+The FM-index is an important breakthrough as it dramatically reduces space usage compared to the classical suffix tree~\cite{we73li} and suffix array~\cite{MM93}.
+However, it still uses space proportional to $T$ (i.e., succinct), making it impractical for massive input.
+This problem is relevant as massive collections are nowadays standard in many fields.
+A fortunate coincidence is that massive collections are usually highly repetitive too, and in that case, the number of equal-symbol runs in the BWT (denoted $r$ in the literature) is considerably smaller than the text size.
+Gagie et al.~\cite{g2018op} exploited this property to design the $r$-index, a compressed self-index that requires $O(r)$ bits of space and still supports efficient pattern matching.

-Although genomic collections are becoming more and more massive, the effective information they contain remains low compared to their sizes \cite{Navarro2021a}.
-A promising solution to deal with this kind of data is then to design BWT algorithms that scale with the amount of information in the collection, not with its size.
+The $r$-index is a promising solution to compress and index massive collections, but it lacks efficient construction algorithms that scale well with the input size.
+This limitation, of course, hampers its adoption in practical applications.
+One of the most important challenges (although not the only one) is how to obtain the BWT of $T$.
+Several algorithms in the literature produce the BWT in linear time~\cite{ok2009li,bauer13lw,lou20gsuf,egidi19ext,bon20com}.
+Nevertheless, the computational resources their implementations require with large inputs are still too high.
+This limitation is particularly evident in Genomics, where the data can easily reach terabytes~\cite{st15big}.